(revised 2002, 2005, 2007, 2015, 2018)

 The officers of this Academy shall be a President, President-Elect, Secretary, Treasurer, six regional directors and such other officers as the Bylaws may provide.

 A Physician Assistant is any person who has graduated from a physician assistant training program approved by the IAPA Board of Directors or who meets the fellow membership status requirements of the American Academy of Physician Assistants.

 This Academy shall be representative of all PAs and PA students within the State of Illinois.
 The mission of IAPA is to serve as the primary resource on and for the PA profession in the state of Illinois, committed to advocacy, education and the highest quality of patient care.
 The vision of IAPA is to be the premier organization for all PAs in Illinois, promoting professional development, empowering PAs to achieve their full scope of practice and become recognized leaders in health care.

 ARTICLE I – MEMBERSHIP

-Section 6: Honorary members shall be persons of distinction who have rendered outstanding service to the Academy or persons who have retired from active work.
+2.5 Honorary Members.
+Honorary members shall be persons of distinction who have rendered outstanding service to the Academy or persons who have retired from active work.
 Such persons may be elected by the Board of Directors to Honorary membership.
 Honorary members shall be entitled to the privileges of the floor, but shall not be entitled to vote or hold office.

-Section 7: A PA Program Affiliate shall be any fully or provisionally accredited ARC-PA program.
-PA programs Affiliates shall be entitled to the privileges of the floor, but shall not be entitled to vote or hold office.
+2.7 Physician Members – Physician members must be an Illinois licensed MD or DO physician.
+Physician members shall be entitled to privileges of the floor, but shall not be entitled to vote or hold office.

 Membership in this Academy shall not be denied or abridged because of sex, color, creed, religion, race or ethnic origin.